smruti-ranjan-patra/csv_workshop/README.md

 # csv_workshop
-Parse CSV file and display content like it
+Parse a given CSV file and display content like the format in the given CSV file.